enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 | bytes     | "-4"              | 0x2d34                 | 2      | encoded as ASCII             |

 Protocol Buffers uses **base-128 variable-length integers (varints)** to efficiently encode numeric types like `uint32` and `sint32`.
 These varints use only as many bytes as necessary to represent a value.
 For example, small integers such as `4` or the ZigZag-encoded version of `-4` require only a single byte to transmit.
 This compression is achieved by packing the 7 least significant bits of each byte into the payload and using the most significant bit to indicate whether more bytes follow. \
-Negative integers are handled using **ZigZag encoding**, which maps signed values to unsigned varints in a way that keeps small negative numbers compact [54].
+Negative integers are handled using **ZigZag encoding**, which maps signed values to unsigned varints in a way that keeps small negative numbers compact [@protobuf-encoding].

 In systems where floating-point precision is not strictly required, decimal values can alternatively be transmitted as scaled integers.
 For instance, the temperature `21.3 °C` could be encoded as the integer `213`, assuming one decimal digit of precision.
 This technique can help reduce payload size when only integer varints are used – especially since a `float` in Protobuf always requires exactly 4 bytes, regardless of the actual value.
 In contrast, small integers typically require only a single byte, making them much more efficient to transmit.

 ## Runtime Compatibility

 Although Protocol Buffers is designed to support schema evolution, care must be taken to ensure runtime compatibility across different system components.
 In general, messages encoded with a newer version of the Protobuf library can still be parsed by an older version, as long as the schema changes follow the recommended guidelines (e.g., only adding optional fields, not reusing tag numbers).
-However, the reverse is not always guaranteed: messages generated by an older version may not be fully understood by newer runtimes if the schema has changed significantly [49].
+However, the reverse is not always guaranteed: messages generated by an older version may not be fully understood by newer runtimes if the schema has changed significantly [@protobuf].

 To ensure stable operation in this project, all components that serialize or deserialize messages use either the same or a compatible runtime version of the Protobuf library.
 This consistency helps avoid subtle issues during development and ensures that schema changes can be rolled out in a controlled and predictable manner.